 Very Rare Black Serval Cat Spotted in Kenya

 Black cats are some of the most controversial animals in the world.
 People either love them or hate them.
-Some believe it’s a bad omen, while other consider it a sign of good luck.
+Some believe it’s a bad omen, while others consider it a sign of good luck.
 What’s more stunning than a domestic black cat is a rare black serval cat.
-Not only that this cat is gorgeous, it’s also very unique.
+Not only that this cat is gorgeous, but it’s also very unique.

 This is a very unusual animal because it’s a melanistic version of the original serval cat.
 These cats are native to Africa and this rare black serval cat was spotted by a photographer in Kenya.
 George Turner, a British wildlife photographer was lucky to find the serval with dark fur.
-The standard servals usually have cheetah-like coat with black spots, bands and stripes.
+The standard servals usually have a cheetah-like coat with black spots, bands, and stripes.

 View this post on Instagram